 About CODE Technology

-Data collection is time-consuming and can be a big pain in the you-know-what.
-Not true with CODE Technology.
-We are a Patient-Reported Outcome (PRO) vendor service – not an app – singularly focused on collecting, reporting, and benchmarking PRO data.
+CODE Technology is a Patient-Reported Outcome (PRO) service – not an app – singularly focused on collecting, reporting, and benchmarking PRO data.
 Our humans – not robots – do all the work for you, 100% out of office.
-That means you won’t need to hire additional staff to manage all the data you can use to set benchmarks, assist with research, improve patient care, or give you leverage in negotiations with payers.
+That means you won’t need to hire additional staff to manage your program.
+Use your orthopedic outcome data to set benchmarks, assist with research, improve patient care, or give you leverage in negotiations with payers.

-Are you ready see what CODE can do for you?
-Find out how our platform works, learn more about CODE, or contact a PRO expert with any questions you might have.
+Are you ready see how CODE can help?
+Find out about our outcomes platform, learn more about CODE, or find out why CODE is different.